MiniCheese26/RaveDJ-Downloader/README.md

 ### Usage: raveDjDownloader.exe \<URL1\> \<URL2\> \<URL3\> ...

 * Downloads videos concurrently to speed up downloading
-* Edit config.json to set the number of concurrent downloads, max is 5 and the a default save location
+* Edit config.json to set the number of concurrent downloads, max is 5 and a default save location
 * By default the application creates a folder called Downloads in the application directory

 ### Dependencies